 The Secondary Strand for the M.A. in Literacy Instruction offers secondary classroom teachers courses that will provide them with an opportunity to concentrate on reading or writing at the 6-12 level.
 Selection of three (3) of the following courses that are preceded by a "+" along with four of the required core courses listed above constitutes the Reading Specialist Certification Track.
-The reading specialist certification requires that a teacher have at least two years of successful full time teaching experience.
+The reading specialist certification requires that a teacher have at least two years of successful full time teaching experience

-ED 529 Teaching Reading in the Content Areas 3 ED 573 Teaching Writing in the Content Areas 3 ED 500 may be substituted for or this course.
-ED 583 Literature for Adolescents 3 ED 526 The Reading Specialist as Teacher Consultant 3 ED 534 Instruction and Assessment of Writing for Special Needs Students 3 ED 535 Application of Brain-Based Strategies for Students with Disabilities 3 12-hour field requirement ED 578 Brain-Based Literacy Instruction 3 ED 505 may be substituted for or this course.
+• above constitutes the Reading Specialist Certification Track.
+The reading specialist certification requires tuccessful full time teaching experience. hat a teache ED 529 Teaching Reading in the Content Areas 3 ED 573 Teaching Writing in the Content Areas 3 ED 500 may be substituted for this course.
+ED 583 Literature for Adolescents 3 ED 526 The Reading Specialist as Teacher Consultant 3 ED 534 Instruction and Assessment of Writing for Special Needs Students 3 ED 535 Application of Brain-Based Strategies for Students with Disabilities 3 12-hour field requirement ED 578 Brain-Based Literacy Instruction 3 ED 505 may be substituted for this course.
 ED 579 Critical Thinking and Literacy 3